stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 chmod +x /usr/local/tools/scrutiny/bin/scrutiny-collector-metrics-freebsd-amd64
 ```

 Create the configuration file by downloading the sample `collector.yaml` from the GitHub repo.
-Edit it (e.g. with `nano`)
+Edit it and change the
-and change the following parameters:
+following parameters:

 * `host.id` should be an identifier for your TrueNAS server
-* `api.endpoint` should be the HTTP endpoint of the Scrutiny Web server
+* `api.endpoint` should be the HTTP endpoint of the Scrutiny Web server that we deployed using Docker (e.g. `http://192.168.1.5:8080`)

 Everything else can be left as is.
 Here are the commands which have  to be executed as `root`: